-At Lyndon we know we can’t solve the Drug & Alcohol problem in our communities alone.
+We can’t solve the Drug & Alcohol problem in our communities alone.
 Our funding only stretches so far and we need to enlist community members to learn to be aware and increase awareness of not only the options that are available for those with a Drug & Alcohol issue, but to help them outright through recognising problematic alcohol and substance use, being able to talk about drug use and addiction in a non-confrontational manner and to help and support people who misuse Drugs & Alcohol in their lives.

 Drug and Alcohol First Aid Courses Available.

 There are two courses – one for general community members and one for those in the workplace.

 Research into substance misuse clearly identifies strong relationships between the use of drugs and alcohol and mental health problems, physical injury, reduced workplace productivity, accidents, drink-driving and violence.

 Upon completion of these courses participants will be better equipped to:

 - Describe the impacts of problematic drug and alcohol use

 - Identify the types of drug and alcohol supports and treatments that are effective in reducing use

 - Talk to people about their drug or alcohol use in a non-confrontational manner.

 - Help and support people who have drug and alcohol problems